The Board Game Design Course

 Fortunately, Tristam provided not only the image files but also the Photoshop files, so that I could make minor changes myself, rather than have to take up his time and cost me $50 an hour for updates.

 However, I’m far from being an artist or graphic designer.
-Oh, and I’ve never used Photoshop before.
+Oh, and I had never used Photoshop before.
 I didn’t even own a copy.

 It doesn’t need to be brand spanking new